“If you fail to plan, you are planning to fail” – Benjamin Franklin

 If you already have a predetermined budget you’re working with, great.
 If not, then this section will outline recommendations based on key factors.

 Step 1 – Setting a Budget

-According to the Small Business Association, budgets depend on several factors; your industry, size of your business, and growth stage.
+According to the Small Business Association, budgets depend on several factors; your industry, the size of your business, and your growth stage.
 Traditionally, B2C companies allocate the largest percentage of gross.
 For reference, in a study conducted by Chief Marketing Officer Survey, B2C companies promoting products, allocated 15.2% of revenues, while B2B companies allocated nearly half of this at 8.1%.

 © CMO Survey, 2016